Shnrqpdr/json-parser/README.md

 # json-parser
-Json Parser for native Java applications
+This repository provides a class for Json Parser using only native java libraries.